Stefan-Zintgraf/utils-github-create_repo/specification.md

    - Progress bar: Indeterminate or determinate based on operation
    - Status text area: Scrollable log of operations
    - Auto-scroll: Automatically scrolls to latest message

+**⚠️ CRITICAL UI REQUIREMENT:**
+- The main content area must be wrapped in a scrollable frame (CTkScrollableFrame)
+- All input fields, buttons, and controls must be accessible via scrolling
+- Window must work on screens as small as 600x400 pixels
+- Scrollbars must appear automatically when content exceeds visible area
+- All UI elements must remain functional when scrolled

 7. **Action Buttons Section**
    - "Create Repository & Push" button: Primary action (large, prominent)